 Having malnutrition can increase your risk of infection and reduce your strength, ability to function and quality of life.
 It can also affect how your body responds to cancer treatment and make your recovery longer.
-You can become malnourished regardless of how much you weigh - it is possible to be malnourished even if you are overweight or obese.
+You can become malnourished regardless of how much you weigh - it is possible to be malnourished even if you are carrying extra body weight.
 Talk to your doctor or dietitian if you think malnutrition may be an issue.
 It is important to do this early so you receive the right advice.
-They may ask you questions such as have you lost weight without trying or have you been eating poorly because of a decreased appetite.
+They may ask you questions such as "Have you lost weight without trying?" or "Have you been eating poorly because of a decreased appetite?"